A Glossary of Heart Disease Terms

 Inotrope Medication: A medication used to strengthen the heart's contractions and improve blood circulation.

-Insulin: A hormone produced by the pancreas that helps the body use sugar.
+Insulin: A hormone produced by the pancreas that helps the body metabolize and use sugar, decreasing the sugar levels in the bloodstream.

 Intra-aortic Balloon Pump Assist Device (IABP): A machine that can help the pumping function of the heart.
 It is usually inserted through an artery in the groin area and threaded backwards into the descending thoracic aorta in the chest.
-In this location, the balloon inflates and deflates in synchrony with the heart in order to aid the blood pumping function of the heart in people with cardiac disease.
+In this location, the balloon inflates and deflates in synchrony with the heart in order to aid the blood pumping function of the heart in people who’s heart has been damaged, most often due to a heart attack.

 Intracardiac Tumor: An intracardiac tumor can be any tumor of the heart, either malignant or benign.
 The most common tumor of the heart is a benign atrial myxoma.